No Products in the Cart

 For thousands of years, humans have been utilizing essential oils and reaping the benefits that they bring to the table.
 They have been, and presently still are, a staple of importance in cultures around the world - recently becoming more popular in western lifestyles as people look for homeopathic ways to heal themselves.
 With thousands of uses and multiple ways to use them, essential oils are a part of mainstream culture.
 But, do they really work?
 And how can they benefit you?

 Aromatherapy as we know it now was actually born in ancient Egypt thousands of years ago.
-The ancient Egyptians would cultivate plants specifically for their ‘essence,’ and would use the oil for religious practices, cosmetics, and of course medicinally.
+The ancient Egyptians would cultivate plants specifically for their ‘essence,’ and would use the oil for religious practices, cosmetics, and even a variety of medicinal purposes.
 Resins and essences were even used for the embalming process!

-Around the same time the Egyptians began utilizing plants for essential oils, so did China and India.
+Around the same time the Egypt, China, and India began utilizing plants for essential oils.
 The Indian Ayurvedic Medical System still uses essential oils to this day.

 He treated his burn, and to his surprise, there was no sign of infection and the pain decreased immensely.
-His findings later went on to treat injured soldiers during WW2.
+His findings later went on to treat injured soldiers during Word War II.

 Natural medicine began booming in the late 70’s and 80’s and have continued to grow in popularity since then - both used medicinally and for practical beauty uses.
-Essential oils are not a new trend...they have been used around the world for centuries!
+Although essential oils are heavily trending right now, they are not new to the world.
+They have been used around the world for centuries!

 Essential oils are compounds found within plants, and they work in many ways depending on how you choose to use them.
-Chemicals within the essential oils interact with the body by being applied to the skin or inhaled.
+Chemicals within the essential oils interact with the body by being applied to the skin (not directly from the essential oil bottles) or inhaled.

 They primarily stimulate the limbic system - a part of your brain that plays a role in sense of smell, behaviors, long term memory, and emotions.
 Some oils physically affect your body according to claims.
 To better explain why, this is because the limbic system has the ability to control physiological functions like heart rate, breathing, and blood pressure.
 It’s also very productive when it comes to helping form memories, which is partly why certain smells can make you remember familiar people or places.